MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-install-windows.md

    + Also, copy and install the .NET Framework.
 Restart your computer if you installed the .NET Framework.

-   + Run `RClientSetup.exe`, which will find the cab file in the temp folder for you.
+   + Run `RClientSetup.exe`, which finds the cab file in the temp folder for you.

    + Accept the default installation path for Microsoft R Client or choose another location.

-   + Review the components that will be installed as part of Microsoft R Client.
+   + Review the components that are installed as part of Microsoft R Client.

      While most are required, you can choose to add additional components such as [**pretrained models**](deploy-pretrained-microsoftml-models.md).